Chewing & Destructive Behavior

 After a puppy is finished teething it is normal behavior for a dog to explore its world with its mouth and it is not uncommon for the dog to pick up shoes, toys, tissues, television remotes, etc… This behavior may be exploratory, or it may be a way the dog has learned to get attention and to get someone to play with them.
 Often times they have learned once they grab a sock or another item, the game is on!
 If the dog grabs something that is not dangerous to them, or of no importance to the humans, there is nothing wrong with letting them have it.
 By you ignoring the behavior, they may lose interest in the object because it did not create the effect they were looking for.
 Don’t give the item importance, nor start a conflict over something that is not important.
 Most times these situations can be handled without creating a game or battle.

-Often it is best to ignore the dog and create a diversion that peaks the dog’s interest in what you might be doing.
+When a dog has possession of something and is not interested in bringing it to you, it is often it is best to ignore the dog and create a diversion that peaks the dog’s interest in what you might be doing.
 Once they leave the item to see what you are doing or what the diversion was, casually go over to where they left the item and get it.
 Would you enjoy hanging around people when all they seem to do is take from you?
 Neither does your dog!
 When a dog grabs something other than a dog toy, children will often run after dogs screaming with excitement and many dogs view this as a fun game, some will view it as bizarre behavior that is threatening.
 An unsure dog or dog with a softer temperament can feel threatened by this behavior.

 What to do